CrystalMethod/snips-pi-gen/README.md

 # snips-pi-gen
 Fork of RichardBronosky/pi-gen-extender.
-Creates images for an minimalistic and Snips based private voice assistant.
+Creates images based on Raspbian Stretch Lite for a minimalistic and Snips based private voice assistant.

 ## What does this do?